 I remember one of my old Endo’s asked me what I did differently during the past few months to get a better A1C.
 When I told him, I went Paleo, he laughed at me and said, I doubt that’s it.

 Now, don’t get me wrong, I think Western medicine is amazing.
-Especially in terms of the physical trauma and surgical aspects.
+Especially in terms of surgery and trauma.
 But as far as keeping a person healthy & well, I think they’ve missed the mark…big time.

 I’m not here to be your doctor and I’m certainly not pretending to be one online.
 The purpose of T1D living is to share with you the things that I’m doing to improve my own health and hopefully provide you with information that can be used as a starting point of conversation between you and your doctor.